 The Company excludes potentially dilutive common shares (consisting of shares underlying stock options, unvested stock awards and purchase rights granted under the employee stock purchase plan) from the computation of diluted weighted average shares outstanding if the inclusion of the shares underlying these stock awards would be anti-dilutive to (loss) earnings per share.
-Because the Company incurred a net loss for the three months ended January 3, 2020, none of the potentially dilutive common shares were included in the diluted share calculation for that period as they would have been anti-dilutive.
+Because the Company incurred a net loss for the three and six months ended April 3, 2020, none of the potentially dilutive common shares were included in the diluted share calculations for those periods as they would have been anti-dilutive.